5-4-7-0-3/linkedin-scraper/README.md

 - Outputs the received information to the out.log file.

 ## Logs

 # All error messages, as well as the found profile URL and profile image, will be written to the out.log file.

 ## Delays

 # The script includes artificial delays between actions to simulate real human actions, which helps avoid blocking or bot checks by LinkedIn.

 ## Notes

 - Use of this script must comply with LinkedIn's terms of use.
-- If CAPTCHA or other protections appear on the page, this script will not be able to bypass them without additional settings, such as integration with CAPTCHA solving services.

 ## Contact